Let’s assume other people are not assholes.

 The guy who cut you off in traffic?
 Not trying to imply he’s somehow better than you, or trying denigrate your masculinity.

 The woman speaking loudly for what seems like hours on her phone at a nearby table?
-She doesn’t realize the impact it’s having on those around her, or wasn’t raised to view such behavior as inappropriate, or is having a discussion that seems so vitally important, she won’t realize how uncomfortable she’s making everyone else until it’s too late.
+She doesn’t realize the impact it’s having on those around her, or wasn’t raised to view such behavior as inappropriate, or is having a discussion that seems so vitally important she doesn’t realize how uncomfortable she’s making everyone else at the restaurant.

 When other people do things that annoy or offend us, we tend to jump to the conclusion that they do so as a result of some deep, personal flaw.
 That they are perceiving the act in the same context we are, and are still doing it out of spite or meanness or a desire to hurt us.